Truc4p/derma-mind/docs/MULTILINGUAL_SUPPORT.md

 ## Overview

-The Skin Study AI Dermatologist now supports queries in any language while maintaining high-quality, evidence-based responses from our English knowledge base.
+The Skin Study AI Dermatology Expert now supports queries in any language while maintaining high-quality, evidence-based responses from our English knowledge base.

 ### The Problem We Solved